ISO 9001 – Quality that pays off

 The ISO 9001 certification

-The certification is carried out by independent bodies.
-The process includes the analysis of existing processes, the implementation of the requirements of ISO 9001, and internal audits.
+Independent bodies carry out the certification.
+The process involves analyzing existing processes, implementing the requirements of ISO 9001, and conducting internal audits.

 An ISO 9001 certificate is usually valid for three years.
-In the first two years of the cycle, surveillance audits take place (usually annually), and in the third year a recertification audit takes place, which initiates the next three-year period.
+In the first two years of the cycle, surveillance audits are conducted (usually annually).
+In the third year, a recertification audit is performed, marking the initiation of the next three-year period.

-Process descriptions, records, and documented information are central evidence for certification; a QM manual is optional; a classic QM manual has not been mandatory since ISO 9001:2015, but can still be used voluntarily.
+Process descriptions, records, and documented information are central evidence for certification.
+A QM manual is optional; although a classic QM manual has not been mandatory since ISO 9001:2015, it can still be used voluntarily.